thenick775/miscellaneous-scripts-bin/retroarch_utilities/amberelec_cheats_assembly/README.md

 <cheats global description ex. wild pokemon modifier>

 code template - <ex.
 82025804 YYYY>

+#ex. comments require a # at the beginning of the line and can be placed on any line

 Codes (<list or single>)
 <your codes list or a single code>